ktwrd/SteamServerBrowserApi/README.md

 - Swagger UI is available at `/swagger/`

 On first launch, a QR code will be visible in the console.
 Scan it with the Steam App (or use the URL) to login.
 Your username & refresh token will be stored in `auth.json`.

->[!IMPORTANT]
-> Rate limiting has not been implemented, but caching has been implemented.

 ## Development